DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/chart/conditional-formatting.md

 ![](../../../../images/chart-coloring-by-default-cf.png)

-Select **Color by Hue** option in a Data item's pane to restore the color scheme.
+Select the **Color by Hue** option in a Data item's pane to restore the color scheme.

 ![](../../../../images/chart-coloring-by-hue-with-applied-format-rule.png)